Chateux1/cypress-tests-for-interview/README.md

 npm run task3
 ```

 ~~TODO In the alternative implementation of task 3 I will not store the value but just get it and print it.
-I will assert the value for the test to have an assert at the end.
+I will assert the value so that the test has an assert at the end.
 I will try to find a way to hide the errors that can be seen in the console when visiting the page as they are not relevant for the provided test case and just look not nice and misleading.~~

 In the alternative implementation the value is read and stored in **this context** although this needs arrow function to be replaced by regular functions.
 Assertion of the text was not implemented.
 Hiding of errors in the console was not implemented as an old solution that I have found was deprecated since Cypress version 6.
 However the errors might be due to my home network setup (Pi-hole is blocking some domains...).
 Alternative solution can be launched with the following command:
 ```